Welcome to EWU Graduate Studies! We offer affordable graduate programs from Addiction Studies to Urban Planning.

 EWU in the Inland Northwest

-Eastern Washington University is located in Cheney, just 17 miles from Spokane, and our presence can be felt throughout the Northwest.
-Seventy-six percent of our alumni live and work in Washington state, and Eastern's mission fosters community involvement and collaboration among faculty, staff and students.
+Eastern Washington University has campuses in Cheney and Spokane.
+Our presence can be felt throughout the Northwest.
+Eastern's mission fosters community involvement and collaboration among faculty, staff, and students.
 EWU is an important part of our region's economy and way of life.

-Eastern's beautiful 300-acre campus sits just minutes from more than 20 lakes, rolling mountains and the Turnbull National Wildlife refuge, all of which offer fishing, hiking, biking, boating, wildlife viewing and more.
-This unique geographic positioning allows students the serenity to focus on their studies, the spirit of a small college town, the renowned recreational opportunities of the Northwest and the invaluable internship possibilities, civic involvement and cultural activities offered by a major metropolitan area.
+Eastern's beautiful 300-acre campus in Cheney sits just minutes from more than 20 lakes, rolling mountains, and the Turnbull National Wildlife refuge.
+Students can enjoy the vast recreational opportunities the Northwest has to offer: fishing, hiking, biking, boating, wildlife viewing, skiing, and more.
+Spokane, a 20-minute drvie from the Cheney campus, offers abundant internship opportunities, civic involvement, and cultural activities of a major metropolitan area.

 Like us on Graduate Studies at EWU